Pressure Relief Valve (2P)

 Δp is the pressure drop over the valve, pA ̶ pB.

-is the Nominal mass flow rate at maximum opening.
+is the value of the Nominal mass flow rate at maximum valve opening parameter.

-Δpnom is the Nominal pressure drop rate at maximum opening.
+Δpnom is the value of the Nominal pressure drop rate at maximum valve opening parameter.

 vnom is the nominal inlet specific volume.
-This value is determined from the fluid properties tabulated data based on the Nominal inlet specific enthalpy and Nominal inlet pressure parameters.
+The block determines this value from the tabulated fluid properties data based on the Nominal inlet specific enthalpy and Nominal inlet pressure parameters.

 vin is the inlet specific volume.

-When the fluid at the valve inlet is a liquid-vapor mixture, the block calculates the specific volume as:
+If the fluid at the valve inlet is a liquid-vapor mixture, the block calculates the specific volume as

 where: